 This is also how you keep your faith in the midst of a storm.

-Almost everyone has asked, “Why does God allow storms in our lives?”
+Almost everyone has asked, “Why God is this happening?”
 Few, if any of us, have not been touched in some way by tragedy, loss, or heartache.

 We, as humans, are too quick to blame God for what goes on in this world.
 Maybe we need to ask a different question.
 Do we want to be puppets, controlled by every whim of a puppetmaster?

 God allowed us to have free will and gave us a perfect world for us to live in.
 Mankind messed it all up and we have been dealing with it ever since.

 So the question is not “if” we will experience storms in life, but “when”.